carpentries/trainers/README.md

 The elected Trainers Leadership Committee governs operates according to their [meeting rules](policy/leader_meeting_rules.md).

 Elected members of the Trainers Leadership Committee as of March, 2022 are:
-- Sarah Brown
-- Jeff Oliver (secretary)
 - Mark Crowe (chair)
-- Bonny Adane Bayissa
 - Paola Corrales
+- Trisha Adamus
+- Annajiat Alim Rasel
+- Nathaniel Porter

-## 2022 Meeting Schedule
+## 2023-4 Meeting Schedule

 Trainer Community meetings are open only to members of the Trainer community and invited guests.
 Meeting times are listed on the [Community Calendar](https://carpentries.org/community/#community-events).
 Meeting topics may be proposed by any member of the community.
 Meeting topics may be proposed via this repository (ideally) or by [email](mailto: instructor.training@carpentries.org).